Add Rust as a supported language

 - Target version set to Protocol Compiler v1.2

 This is a preliminary implementation; I fully expect further changes to the API as Rust users find deficiencies in the code.
 I encourage Rust programmers to look at the generated code and recommend changes to the API which improve correctness and to offer optimization suggestions.

-#3 Updated by Richard Neswold 7 months ago
+#3 Updated by Richard Neswold about 2 years ago

 - Status changed from Closed to Feedback

 After some more reading and research into Rust, it seems the crate that provides the official, asynchronous API is

 tokio.
 If/when we develop an ACNET crate, it'll probably be based on this API.
 The

 tokio crate has lots of useful, asynchronous constructs including traits for encoding and decoding protocols!
 I think it may be a good idea to retool the protocol compiler's Rust support to use these traits.
 My only hesitation is doing this would make Rust the first language dependent on a third-party library1.
 Installing third-party crates is insanely easy (at least on my Mac), so it doesn't seem like this is too much of a hardship.
 Plus, there's talk the